tldr-pages/tldr/pages/common/btm.md

 `btm --battery`

-- Refresh every 250 milliseconds and show last 30 seconds in charts:
+- Refresh every 250 milliseconds and show the last 30 seconds in the charts:

 `btm --rate 250 --default_time_value 30000`